Removing the Grey Background on .PNGs in IE6 Using Adobe Fireworks

 Alpha transparency refers to pixels with are neither completely transparent, nor completely opaque.
 For example, consider a red pixel with 50% opacity.
 When this pixel is on top of a black background, the resulting color will be a dark red.
 The exact same pixel over a white background will result in pink.
 If your .PNGs make heavy use of alpha transparencies, you might get a better result by re-matting the image against the desired background color.

 Here are two different .PNGs with nice smooth edges, displayed against a black, white, and yellow backgrounds.
-The atom image has a simple alpha transparency just around the circular edge, but the galaxy image has a very complex edge with great variation of it's opacity.
+The atom image has a simple alpha transparency just around the circular edge, but the galaxy image has a very complex edge with lots of opacity variation.

 Here are the same two .PNGs, after having been re-exported out of Fireworks.
-As you can see, both the original and exported images look the same in alpha transparency browsers.
+As you can see, both the original and exported images look the same browsers which support alpha transparencies.

-Here is a screenshot of the original images rendered in IE6:
+Here are screenshots of the original images rendered in IE6:

 This walkthrough uses Fireworks CS3; adjust accordingly for other versions of Fireworks.